-Thank you all, for your questions and comments after my first column.
+Thank you all, for your questions and comments after my last column.
 Keep them coming!

 It is important to realize and honor the different ways people choose to communicate.
 By watching the body language of the commissioners, you can get valuable clues.

 Shy or reticent people often sit back in their chairs, fidget, stare into space, or look down to papers in front them.
 Although they may be listening intently, their nonverbal behavior signals they do not want to be asked to participate in the conversation.

 People are silent for a variety of reasons.
 They may be newcomers to the board who are reluctant to express an opinion on a subject that is relatively unknown to them; genuinely deep thinkers who need to know all the facts before venturing to say anything; or disinterested or bored individuals counting the weeks before their term is over.

 Finesse is required to encourage shy or reticent members to speak up.
 Avoid a common way ... calling on such people outright, “Horace, we haven’t heard from all evening.
 What do you think about what we’re talking about?”
 This may be seen as a frontal attack, needlessly embarrassing and counter productive.
 Put on the spot, Horace may mumble something and then slink back into his chair, upset with this intrusion and even less communicative.

 A productive and positive way to involve everyone in the discussion is to inform all members that after the staff report or public comment period you will call on each in order to respond or give their opinion.
 You can even make this a standard part of the agenda.
 Thus, they can be prepared and no one is singled out.